 Rachel gained a Bachelor of Music Hons Degree at Manchester University.
-She undertook further training with English National Opera on "The Knack" programme.
-She currently studies with Arwel Treharne Morgan.
+She undertook further training with English National Opera on “The Knack” programme.
+She currently studies with Jennie Caron.

-As a consort singer, Rachel works regularly with some of the UK's leading groups, including the BBC Singers, the Choir of the Enlightenment, the English Concert Choir, the Gabrieli Consort and London Voices.
-She has made numerous recordings, particularly with Opera Rara, as part of the Geoffrey Mitchell Choir.
-Her singing has taken her as far a-field as Australia, New Zealand and Japan, and she regularly works in Europe.
+As an ensemble singer, Rachel has worked regularly with some of the UK’s leading groups, including the BBC Singers, the Choir of the Enlightenment, the English Concert Choir, the Gabrieli Consort, Sonoro and London Voices.
+She has taken part in numerous recordings.
+Her singing has taken her as far a-field as Australia, New Zealand and Japan, and she has worked extensively in Europe.